-Researchers at Oxford University in the UK are investigating an experimental drug for treatment of people with bowel cancer in a clinical trial, raising hope on availability of a more effective remedy for the disorder sometime soon.
+Researchers at Oxford University in the UK are investigating an experimental drug for the treatment of people with bowel cancer in a clinical trial, raising hope for the availability of a more effective remedy for the disorder sometime soon.

 Researchers at the UK university’s CRUK/MRC Oxford Institute for Radiation Oncology are making the experimental drug available to patients in a clinical trial after observing a mechanism indicating potential usefulness a couple of years ago.

 The drug in focus is AZD1775 by AstraZeneca.
-It was found to inhibit the protein WEE1, with this making it possibly beneficial to people battling with bowel cancer.
+It was found to inhibit the protein WEE1, making it possibly beneficial to people battling bowel cancer.

 A group of researchers at the Oxford institute led by Professor Tim Humphrey had observed that a weakness of some cancer cells were mutations in the SETD2 gene of these cells.
-They were able to show that the cancer cells with this mutated gene can therefore be killed by using AZD1775.
-This was due to the latter’s ability to inhibit WEE1.
+They were able to show that the cancer cells with this mutated gene can, therefore, be killed by using AZD1775.

-“We are excited to have discovered a new way to specifically kill bowel cancer cells with this mutation,” Humphrey said, noting that it was very encouraging seeing how the team’s work can possibly impact on treatment of patients positively.
+“We are excited to have discovered a new way to specifically kill bowel cancer cells with this mutation,” Humphrey said, noting that it was very encouraging to see how the team’s work can possibly have a positive impact on the treatment of patients.